 On July 28, 2022 Hapi Café Inc. entered into binding term sheet (the "First Term Sheet") with Ketomei Pte Ltd and Tong Leok Siong Constant, pursuant to which Hapi Café lent Ketomei \$41,750.
-This loan has a 0% interest rate for the first 60 days and an interest rate of 8.8% per annum afterwards.
-On August 4, 2022 the same parties entered into another binding term sheet (the "Second Term Sheet") pursuant to which Hapi Café agreed to lend Ketomei up to \$360,000 Singapore Dollars (equal to approximately \$250,500 US Dollars) pursuant to a convertible loan, with a term of 12 months.
-After the initial 12 months, the interest on such loan will be 8.8%.
+This loan has a 0% interest rate for the first 60 days and an interest rate of 8% per annum afterwards.
+On August 4, 2022 the same parties entered into another binding term sheet (the "Second Term Sheet") pursuant to which Hapi Café agreed to lend Ketomei up to S\$360,000 Singapore Dollars (equal to approximately \$250,500 US Dollars) pursuant to a convertible loan, with a term of 12 months.
+After the initial 12 months, the interest on such loan will be 8%.
 In addition, pursuant to the Second Term Sheet, the July 28, 2022 loan was modified to include conversion rights.
 In August 2022, Ketomei drew \$29,922 from the loan.
-As of March 31, 2023 June 30, 2023 and December 31, 2022, Ketomei owed \$219,841 260,961 and \$197,596 198,162 to Hapi Café, respectively.
+As of September 30, 2023 and December 31, 2022, Ketomei owed \$323,482 and \$198,162 to Hapi Café, respectively.

 On October 13, 2021 BMI Capital Partners International Limited ("BMI") entered into loan agreement with Liquid Value Asset Management Limited ("LVAML"), a subsidiary of DSS, pursuant to which BMI agreed to lend \$3,000,000 to LVAML.
 The loan has variable interest rate and matures on January 12, 2023, with automatic three-month extension.
 The purpose of the loan is to purchase a portfolio of trading securities by LVAM.
 BMI participates in the losses and gains from portfolio based on the calculations included in the loan agreement.
-As of March 31, 2023 June 30, 2023 and December 31, 2022 LVAML owes the Company \$59,938 516,165 and \$3,042,811, respectively.
+As of September 30, 2023 and December 31, 2022 LVAML owes the Company \$507,404 and \$3,042,811, respectively.

 On January 27, 2023, the Company's subsidiary Hapi Metaverse Inc. and New Electric CV Corp. ("NECV," and together with Hapi Metaverse Inc., the "Lenders") entered into a Convertible Credit Agreement (the "Credit Agreement") with Value Exchange International, Inc. ("Value Exchange"), a Nevada corporation.
-The Credit Agreement provides Value Exchange with a maximum credit line of \$1,500,000 ("Maximum Credit Line") with simple interest accrued on any advances of the money under the Credit Agreement at 8.8%.
+The Credit Agreement provides Value Exchange with a maximum credit line of \$1,500,000 ("Maximum Credit Line") with simple interest accrued on any advances of the money under the Credit Agreement at 8%.
 The principal amount of any advance of money under the Credit Agreement (each being referred to as an "Advance") is due in a lump sum, balloon payment on the third annual anniversary of the date of the Advance ("Advance Maturity Date").
 Accrued and unpaid interest on any Advance is due and payable on a semi-annual basis with interest payments due on the last business day of June and last business day of December of each year.
 A Lender may demand that any portion or all of the unpaid principal amount of any Advance as well as accrued and unpaid interest thereon may be paid by shares of Value Exchange Common Stock in lieu of cash payment.
-As of 31 March 2023, June 30, 2023, \$1,400,000.00 1,400,000 of credit was used, and interest income of \$11,047 27,923 and \$38,970 is included in interest income for in the three and six months ended March 31, 2023, June 30, 2023, respectively.
+On September 6, 2023, the Company's subsidiary Hapi Metaverse Inc. converted \$1,300,000 of the principal amount loaned to VEII into 7,344,632 shares of Value Exchange's common stock.
+Under the terms of the Credit Agreement, the Company's majority-owned subsidiary Hapi Metaverse Inc. received common stock warrants to purchase a maximum of 36,723,160 shares of Value Exchange common stock at an exercise price of \$0.1770 per share.
+Such warrants expire five (5) years from date of their issuance.
+As of September 30, 2023, \$100,000 of credit remained outstanding, and interest income of \$21,392 and \$60,362 is included in interest income in the three and nine months ended September 30, 2023, respectively.

-9.GOODWILL
+9. GOODWILL